HL7/US-Core/input/intro-notes/StructureDefinition-us-core-immunization-intro.md

 **Profile specific implementation guidance:**

 - \*Use the status code: `not-done` to represent that an immunization was *not* given.
 - {:.new-content #FHIR-29745}Based upon the ONC U.S. Core Data for Interoperability (USCDI) v1 requirements, [CVX vaccine codes] are required and the [NDC vaccine codes] **SHOULD** be supported as translations to them.
 An up to date [CDC National Drug Code (NDC) Directory – Vaccine NDC Linker Table] is provided by the CDC's.
-A translation is illustrated in the example below.
+The example illustrates using both the CVS and NDC codes based upon this table.

 ### Examples